wstaeblein/JSON-Translator/README.md

-# JSON Translator
+# JSON Translator Beta

-A CLI app able to automatically translate a JSON file into any language or prepare a JSON file to be translated by anyone into any language.
+A CLI app able to automatically translate a JSON file into any language or prepare a JSON file to be translated by a human translator into any language.
 Can be very useful if you need to generate JSON files with different translations from one with your project's default language.

 ## Features

-- Can handle any JSON file as long as there are no functions types
+- Can handle any JSON file as long as there are no functions types.
-- Detects numbers, files and urls and skip their translation
+- Detects numbers, paths, filenames and urls and skip their translation.
-- Help included in the CLI
+- Help included in the CLI.
 - Uses TSV (TAB separated file) files for the manual translation.
 These files are easily read by any spreadsheet application.
+- Can have fields that preserve their values and don't get translated

 ## Prerequisites

 This project requires NodeJS (version 8 or later) and NPM.
 [Node](http://nodejs.org/) and [NPM](https://npmjs.org/) are really easy to install.
 To make sure you have them available on your machine, try running the following command.

 ```sh
 $ npm -v && node -v